 Regardless of where you’re interning, whether it be House and Home magazine, or the White House, itself, your first day outfit should be the picture of professionalism.
 It’s better to overdo your look than underdo it on the first day and arrive underdressed.

-Hannah, an incoming sophomore at NYU, went for an all black look on the first day of her internship at Seventeen magazine last semester.
+Hannah, a collegiette from NYU, went for an all black look on the first day of her internship at Seventeen magazine.
 “Although Seventeen has a pretty liberal dress code, all the interns (myself included) were dressed head to toe in black, complete with blazers.
 It’s definitely better to be safe than sorry on your first day.”